NxPKG/khulnasoft-docs/content/data-localization/how-to/zero-trust.md

 ### Split Tunnels

-[Split Tunnels](/cloudflare-one/connections/connect-devices/warp/configure-warp/route-traffic/split-tunnels/) allow you to decide which IP addresses/ranges and/or domains are routed through or excluded from Cloudflare.
+[Split Tunnels](/cloudflare-one/connections/connect-devices/warp/configure-warp/route-traffic/split-tunnels/) allow you to decide which IP addresses/ranges and/or domains are routed through or excluded from Khulnasoft.

 {{<Aside type="warning">}}
 Gateway policies will not apply for excluded traffic.